Are you looking to download private Vimeo videos?

 Go to the private Vimeo video > right-click anywhere on the page > click on “Inspect” > play the video for a few seconds (this will load up additional HTML and CSS files which will be required later on).

-Firstly, go to the private Vimeo video that you want to download on a Chrome browser.
+Firstly, navigate to the private Vimeo video that you want to download on a Chrome browser.

 After you’ve selected “Inspect”, play the video for a few seconds.

-This will load up additional HTML and CSS files, which will be required later on as well.
+This will load up additional HTML and CSS files, which will be required later on.

 Step #2: Go to network and type “player”